edouardpoitras/osm-geo-mapper/README.md

 ==============

 Rust library for querying OpenStreetMap data by coordinates and a terminal application to browse OpenStreeMap data in the terminal.
-Will fetch OSM data using the address or latitude/longitude provided, convert to GeoJSON (requires dependencies), and display the resulting lines/points/polygons in the terminal.
+Will parse OSM/PBF/GeoJSON files or fetch OSM data using an address or lat/lon, and display the resulting lines/points/polygons in the terminal.

-You can optionally provide a GeoJSON file directly for viewing.

 Allows for moving around the map:
  - Arrow keys for directional movement (also supports vi keys h,j,k,l)